 Welcome to my barbecue manifesto.
 I decided to sit down and type this while i’m on fire.
 Why you ask?
-I have heard the word barbecue and crockpot used in the same sentence twice in two days.
+I have heard the word barbecue and crockpot used in the same sentence twice in two days, I honestly wasn’t so shocked since the time I heard is chuck roast healthy.
 After this travesty to the food world I must sit down (with beer in hand of course) and write my thoughts on this subject.

 It all started on Twitter today.
 Someone posted a link to a “gourmet barbecue” crockpot recipe.
 Maybe I’ve had a rough week or just not enough caffeine but I sort of…well…got pissed off!
 That’s o.k. right?
 I really was surprised at myself as I’m usually a pretty level headed person.
 Today I realized what I am…

 My name is Robert King and I’m a barbecue snob.